ECTS

 A Bachelor's degree in Mathematics.

-Recommended prerequisites: the content of the L3 course "Complex analysis" of the Licence de Mathématiques of the University of Montpellier.
+Recommended prerequisites: the content of the L3 course "Complex Analysis" from the Bachelor's degree in Mathematics at the University of Montpellier.

 Syllabus

-1. License revisions: holomorphic functions, development in integer series, Cauchy's formula and theorem, Morera's theorem, maximum principle.
+- Bachelor's degree revisions: holomorphic functions, entire series expansion, Cauchy's formula and theorem, Morera's theorem, maximum principle.

-2. Complex analysis: singularities, meromorphic functions, residue theorem, open application theorem, biholomorphisms, Riemann conformal representation theorem.
+- Complex analysis: singularities, meromorphic functions, residue theorem, open mapping theorem, biholomorphisms, Riemann's conformal representation theorem.

-3. Fundamental group and coverings: homotopy of paths, applications, deformation shrinkage; definition of the fundamental group and coverings; the fundamental group of the circle, the degree of an application of the circle to itself; statement of the Seifert-Van-Kampen theorem, applications (e.g., fundamental groups of graphs); Riemann surfaces of the complex logarithm and complex root functions.
+- Fundamental group and coverings: homotopy of paths, maps, deformation retraction; definition of the fundamental group and coverings; the fundamental group of the circle, the degree of a map from the circle to itself; statement of the Seifert-Van Kampen theorem, applications (e.g., fundamental groups of graphs); Riemann surfaces of complex logarithm and complex root functions.

 Additional information